 Remove from oven and add the rest of the French onion crisps and remainder of the bacon to top of casserole.

-Bake for 5-10 more minutes or until top is as crispy as you would like (in our case we like it on the crispier side).
+Bake for 5-10 more minutes or until top is as crispy as you would like.
+Enjoy.